 Hmm.
 I imagine this might involve some chemistry, but that should be fine because I have a GCSE from 1990.
 Also, in my lawyering days, I did once work for two frightening red-faced gropey slapstick German men on "Crop Protection" matters.
 Actually they complained about us, but I can gloss over that bit in my application whilst emphasising my extensive fertilizer smarts.

 Nickel gets an undeservedly bad press* (*I have made that up, but I intend to say it very convincingly at interview).
 I could turn that around.
 I'll be getting Nickel on Twitter posting pictures of monkeys hugging teacup pigs.
 In my hands, nickel will become synonymous with PG rated fun, good times and LOLcats.

 I am already a lawyer!
 Well, I used to be.
 And I know what wood looks like.
 My feelings towards it are broadly positive.
 That's enough, right?

 Public Affairs Manager for The European Container Glass Federation.

 Container Glass.
 Presumably that's glass you use for containers, like Nutella jars and maybe even gin bottles.
 Container glass!
 What would we do without you?
 We would have to drink gin out of those boxes with taps on they use for wine (ok, we can possibly survive this particular domesday scenario) and eat Nutella out of those hopelessly tiny individual plastic serving pods you get in chain hotels.
 Container glass?
 I am ready to stand up and fight for your interests.
 I do not know what your interests are, but as your Public Affairs Manager I promise to fight for them like a mother weasel on crack fights for its young.
-As long as it doesn't involve any of the following: confrontation, talking to strangers, spreadsheets, Powerpoint.
+As long as it doesn't involve any of the following: confrontation, talking to strangers, spreadsheets, Powerpoint, the telephone.
 I can't see any problem with this.

 Communication Clerk, International Vine and Wine Organisation